dat550-2022/info/README.md

 An introduction to Git and GitHub is available in [this video](http://youtu.be/U8GBXvdmHT4).

 You need to sign up for a GitHub account to get access to the needed course material.

-## Autograder Registration

-Follow the steps below to register and sign up for the course on Autograder.
-Here are two short videos recorded by Prof. Hein Meling (inventor of Autograder) describing these steps in the context of a different course DAT320 (same steps should work with DAT550): [Part 1](https://youtu.be/3KJm4ABvTAo) and [Part 2](https://youtu.be/kMyH_-8xMGc).

-1. Go to [GitHub](http://github.com) and register.
-   A GitHub account is required to sign in to Autograder.
-   You can skip this step if you already have an account.

-2. Click the "Sign in with GitHub" button in [Autograder](http://uis.itest.run) to register.
-   You will then be taken to GitHub's website.

-3. Approve that our Autograder application may have permission to access to the requested parts of your account.
-   It is possible to make a separate GitHub account for only this (and other) courses if you do not want Autograder to access your personal one with the requested permissions.

-## Signing up for the Course on Autograder

-1. Click the Plus (+) menu and select “Join course”.
-Available courses will be listed.

-2. Find the course and click Enroll.

-3. Wait for the teaching staff to confirm your Autograder registration.

-4. You will then be invited to the course organization on GitHub and two separate repositories.
-   You will need to navigate to each of these links and accept these invitations:

-   - Navigate to the course organization [dat550-2022](https://github.com/dat550-2022) accept the invitation.
-   - Navigate to the [assignments](https://github.com/dat550-2022/assignments) repository and accept the invitation.
-   - Navigate to your private <https://github.com/dat550-2022/username-labs> repository and accept the invitation.
-Remember to replace `username` in this link with your own GitHub `username`.

-   Several invitation emails will also be sent to the email address associated with your GitHub account.
-   However, emails from GitHub can sometimes take a while to arrive.

-5. Once you have accepted the invitations, you will get your own repository under `dat550-2022`, which is the course's organization on GitHub.

-## Submitting the assignment once it is working
-The procedure used to submit your lab assignments is explained in the [lab submission process](lab-submission.md).

 ## Group Signup on Autograder